Pian Upe Game Reserve

 Top things to do in Pian Upe Game Reserve

 Given its remoteness, Pian Upe game reserve may not get the same attention like the other more known national parks in Uganda.
 However, those who want to discover something different will find visiting the reserve very rewarding.
-The game reserve allows for privacy and an opportunity to explore a true pristine African wilderness – away from the crowds.
+The game reserve allows for privacy and an opportunity to explore a pristine African wilderness which is away from the crowds.
 Let us discuss some of the top attractions in Pian Upe Wildlife Reserve.

-Game drives: A guided game drive along the vast plains of the Pian Upe game reserve presents opportunities to spot rare animals like cheetahs, ostriches and the Roan antelope.
+the vast plains of the Pian Upe game reserve presents opportunities to spot rare animals like cheetahs, ostriches and the Roan antelope.
 This is the only place where you can see the roan antelope in Uganda.
 Game drives in Pian Upe Wildlife reserve are great during the dry season but can get nasty during the rainy season as already noted earlier.
 You need a good 4 Wheel drive vehicle to maneuver through the muddy roads during the rainy season or one with good air-conditioning during the dusty/dry season.
-Roads within the reserve are not well maintained and you often have to create your own if you want to reach certain areas of the reserve.
+Roads within the reserve are not well maintained and you often have to drive through bushes if you want to reach certain areas of the reserve.

-Birdwatching: When it comes to birds, Pian Upe wildlife reserve comes toe to toe with the largest national parks.
-In terms of bird density, it ranks 2nd only to Queen Elizabeth National Park.
-The most attractive bird species here is the giant ostrich.
 Ostriches find the vast dry plains ideal for running away from predators and taking care of their young.
 There are fewer large trees and vegetation enabling them to have a clear view of their surroundings and any approaching danger.
 Apart from ostriches, over 240 bird species can be sighted here.
 They include the African eagles, cormorants, cranes, darters, egrets, grass birds, hawks, herons, hornbills, jacanas, lapwings, owls, pelicans, plovers, turacos, vultures and weaver birds.
 The reserve has not been studied extensively by bird researchers and It is believed that there are other species yet to be discovered.
 The best place for birding is at the Cheposukunya hot springs.

 Mountain and rock climbing: One of the most striking features of the Pian Upe Wildlife reserve is its vast plains, rocks and mountains.
 Those who love exploring rocks or climbing less demanding mountains can try Mount Kadam.
 If Mount Kadam is too challenging, then one can start with one of the numerous large rocks.